sudar/bulk-delete/readme.md

 The following are the list of pro addons that are currently available for purchase to add more features to the Plugin.

-- **Bulk Delete Schedule Categories** - Adds the ability to schedule auto delete of posts based on categories.
+- **Schedule auto delete of Posts by Categories** - Adds the ability to schedule auto delete of posts based on categories.
 [More details](http://sudarmuthu.com/wordpress/bulk-delete/pro-addons#bulk-delete-schedule-categories).
 [Buy now](http://sudarmuthu.com/out/buy-bulk-delete-category-addon)
-- **Bulk Delete Schedule Tags** - Adds the ability to schedule auto delete of posts based on tags.
+- **Schedule auto delete of Posts by Tags** - Adds the ability to schedule auto delete of posts based on tags.
 [More details](http://sudarmuthu.com/wordpress/bulk-delete/pro-addons#bulk-delete-schedule-tags).
 [Buy now](http://sudarmuthu.com/out/buy-bulk-delete-tags-addon)
-- **Bulk Delete Schedule Custom Taxonomies** - Adds the ability to schedule auto delete of posts based on custom taxonomies.
+- **Schedule auto delete of Posts by Custom Taxonomies** - Adds the ability to schedule auto delete of posts based on custom taxonomies.
 [More details](http://sudarmuthu.com/wordpress/bulk-delete/pro-addons#bulk-delete-schedule-taxonomy).
 [Buy now](http://sudarmuthu.com/out/buy-bulk-delete-taxonomy-addon)
-- **Bulk Delete Schedule Custom post types** - Adds the ability to schedule auto delete of posts based on custom post types.
+- **Schedule auto delete of Posts by Custom post types** - Adds the ability to schedule auto delete of posts based on custom post types.
 [More details](http://sudarmuthu.com/wordpress/bulk-delete/pro-addons#bulk-delete-schedule-post-types).
 [Buy now](http://sudarmuthu.com/out/buy-bulk-delete-post-type-addon)
-- **Bulk Delete Schedule Pages** - Adds the ability to schedule auto delete of pages.
+- **Schedule auto delete of Pages** - Adds the ability to schedule auto delete of pages.
 [More details](http://sudarmuthu.com/wordpress/bulk-delete/pro-addons#bulk-delete-schedule-pages).
 [Buy now](http://sudarmuthu.com/out/buy-bulk-delete-pages-addon)
-- **Bulk Delete Schedule by Post Status** - Adds the ability to schedule auto delete of posts based on post status like drafts, pending posts, scheduled posts etc. [More details](http://sudarmuthu.com/wordpress/bulk-delete/pro-addons#bulk-delete-schedule-post-status).
+- **Schedule auto delete of Posts by Post Status** - Adds the ability to schedule auto delete of posts based on post status like drafts, pending posts, scheduled posts etc. [More details](http://sudarmuthu.com/wordpress/bulk-delete/pro-addons#bulk-delete-schedule-post-status).
 [Buy now](http://sudarmuthu.com/out/buy-bulk-delete-post-status-addon)
+- **Schedule auto delete of users by User Role** - Adds the ability to schedule auto delete of users based on user role.
+[More details](buy-bulk-delete-users-by-role-addon).
+[Buy now](http://sudarmuthu.com/out/buy-bulk-delete-users-by-role-addon)

 ### Development